tnevolin/mm6-skill-emphasis-mod/Readme.md

 I think it includes everything I have planned for it.
 So I am no longer actively working on it.
 However, I still see some faint traffic on this repository.
 With that in mind please feel free to:

 * Let me know that you are using or used it so I can get sense of user base coverage.
-Unfortunately, github is not tracking downloads. :(
+Unfortunately, github is not tracking downloads. 😥
-* File bug report by creating issue in this project or posting it to the forum on celectialheaven.com.
+* File bug report or feature request or merge request by creating issue in this project or posting it to the forum on celectialheaven.com.
-* Post on the forum that you are using this mod and would like more features or modifications or to merge it into some bigger mod.

 # Goal